Salut Mere et Pere! Commet va tu?

 watched it and I bore testimony of the great "light"

-God gives to us through
+God gives to us through prayer, scripture study, and

 families and then invited them to share this video